charlehsin/golang-tutorial/README.md

 - Getting started is at hello folder.
 - Creating a module is at greetings folder.
 - Using a module (including a local one) is at hello folder.
+- Raising and handling errors are at greetings folder and at hello folder.
+- Random number and slice are at greetings folder.

 ## GitHub Actions included